pfsense/docs/source/install/installation-troubleshooting.rst

 ------------------------------------------------

-After the CD installation completes and the system restarts, there are some conditions which may prevent pfSense from fully booting.
+After the CD installation completes and the system restarts, there are some conditions which may prevent pfSense® software from fully booting.
 The most common reasons are typically BIOS or hard drive controller related.
 Some of these may be worked around by choosing different options for the boot loader during the installation process, enabling/disabling Packet Mode, or by installing a third party boot loader such as GRUB.
 Upgrading the BIOS to the latest version available may also help in this case.

 Altering the SATA options in the BIOS has improved booting in some situations as well.
 If a SATA hard drive is being used, experiment with